-Here is another pattern for a crochet hooded scarf.
+Here is another free pattern for a crochet hooded scarf.
 My goal was to create another beginner crochet pattern, but I had no idea the scarf would turn out this nice.
-Perhaps you might not agree, but I just love the texture that the chains and single crochet stitches create.
+I just love the texture the chains and single crochet stitches create.
+I’ll have to do more experimenting with this stitch pattern.

 Another thing that adds to the beauty and luxury of this scarf is the fact that I used Patons Canadiana yarn.
-The yarn is nice and soft, easy to work with, and creates a nice stretchy fabric.
-It is a bit more pricy than most other yarns, but the extra price is absolutely worth it.
+The yarn is nice and soft, easy to work with and creates a nice stretchy fabric.
+It is a bit more pricey than some other yarns, but the extra price is absolutely worth it.
+Patons Canadiana also results in a beautiful drape, which makes it perfect for these hooded scarves.

 Material: Patons Canadiana – The New Generation (2 3.5oz/100g balls) I pretty much used up both balls; one for the scarf and one for the hood.